Guest and Visitation Policy

 - SHU Commuter students – a valid SHU ID

-- Guest passes are issued between 8am and midnight.
+- Guest passes are issued between 8:00 a.m. and midnight.
 No guest passes are issued after midnight.
+Resident Guests, however, can be signed into another residence hall outside of their building assignment from 12:00 a.m.-7:59 a.m. by a resident of the residence hall.

 - Parking passes for overnight guests can be obtained in the Office of Parking Services, 64 Duffy Hall, during regular business hours.
 At all other times, overnight parking passes can be obtained from the Office of Public Safety and Security.
 Note: Vehicles parked on campus overnight with improper parking passes are subject to a fine and/or towing.